aridiosilva/DesignPrinciplesAndPatterns/README.md

 ## Architectural Goals of the OCP Principle

 By using these techniques to conform to the OCP, we can create modules that are extensible, without being changed.
 This means that, with a little forethought, we can add new features to existing code, without changing the existing code and by only adding new code.
-This is an ideal that can be difficult to achieve, but you will see it achieved, several times, in the case studies later on in this book.
+This is an ideal that can be difficult to achieve, but you will see it achieved, several times, using those techniques described in th previous sections.

-Even if the OCP cannot be fully achieved, even partial OCP compliance can make dramatic improvements in the structure of an application.
-It is always better if changes do not propogate into existing code that already works.
-If you don’t have to change working code, you aren’t likely to break it.
+Even if the OCP cannot be fully achieved, even *partial OCP compliance* can make dramatic improvements in the structure of an application.
+It is always better if changes *do not propogate into existing code that already works*.
+If you *don’t have to change working code*, you *aren’t likely to break it*.

 ### Why Apply OCP Principle